EcoVadis Software Engineer Salary in Greater Barcelona Area | €56.3K-€60.4K+ | Levels.fyi

 The median Software Engineer compensation in Greater Barcelona Area package at EcoVadis totals €60.4K per year.
-View the base salary, stock, and bonus breakdowns for EcoVadis's total compensation packages.
+View the base salary, equity, and bonus breakdowns for EcoVadis's total compensation packages.
 Last updated: 11/5/2025

 Company